canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

 time-based release cycle, Ubuntu contributors must coordinate well to produce an on-time release.

-See also the article, :doc:`/explanation/releases`, for more details about the release cadence.
+See also the article :doc:`/explanation/releases` for more details about the release cadence.

 Beginning a new release